PatrickDegner/Azure_App_Service_Docker_CICD/README.md

 Small example of a CI/CD workflow

 On Code change and pull request on github, the Code will be testet.

-If test looks good, next step is merging
+If test looks good, next step is merging.

 After merge the publish workflow will dockerize the code from github, push it on dockerhub and Azure App Service will fetch it as the new version of the webapp